 You could take a leisure cruise around the water or go fishing when you rent one of these boats.
 Some boat rental places even offer rental fishing gear so you don’t have to buy your own just for one trip.
 Make sure you know Massachusetts boating laws and take the proper safety measures before you set sail.

 Gloucester is an incredible city with plenty of history and culture to explore.
-Its coastal charm and thriving local attractions will help you jam-pack your trip with unforgettable activities ranging from whale watching to beach-going.
+Its coastal charm and thriving local attractions will help you jam-pack your Gloucester trip with unforgettable activities ranging from whale watching to beach-going.
 Make sure you take time to capture all the incredible moments and soak in the experience of visiting this beautiful New England city.
-You’ll be planning your next trip there in no time.
+You’ll be planning your next trip to Gloucester in no time.

 Read these next: